Soft-Dev-Track/12.csharp.OOP/README.md

     - `Genre` (string): The genre of the book.
     - `IsBorrowed` (bool): Indicates if the book is currently borrowed.
    - Add a constructor to initialize the title, author, and genre of a book, setting `IsBorrowed` to `false` by default.
+   - Add a Borrow() method:
-   - Add a method `Borrow()` that checks if the book is already borrowed.
-If it is not, set `IsBorrowed` to `true` and display a message indicating that the book has been borrowed.
-If the book is already borrowed, display a message that it’s unavailable.
+        - This method should check if the book is already borrowed:
+            - If the book is not borrowed, set IsBorrowed to true and display a message (e.g., using Console.WriteLine) indicating that the book has been successfully borrowed.
+            - If the book is already borrowed, display a message (using Console.WriteLine) indicating that the book is unavailable.
+        - The method returns a string.

+    - Add a ReturnBook() method:
+        - This method should check if the book is currently borrowed:
-   - Add a method `ReturnBook()` to set `IsBorrowed` to `false` and indicate that the book has been returned.
+            - If the book is borrowed, set IsBorrowed to false and display a message (e.g., using Console.WriteLine) indicating that the book has been successfully returned.
+            - If the book is not borrowed, display a message indicating that there is nothing to return.
+        - The method returns a string.

 2. **Library Class**
    - Create a class called `Library` with a list of books (`List<Book> Books`).